Hanamo777/bank/README.md

 ![click chat bot](./images/update1.png)

-- if you click "Transaction History" on you can find change
+- if you click "Transaction History", you can find change

 ![click chat bot](./images/update2.png)

 #### Delete

-- Account deactivation function through admin account
+- Account de-activation function through admin account
-- Block deposits and withdrawals for deactivated accounts
+- Block deposits and withdrawals for de-activated accounts

 - You can access admin account by login (id : 0, pw : 0)